What is a Children and Young Persons Independent Sexual Violence Adviser (C&YP ISVA)?

-They specialise in looking after young people, living on the Isle of Wight (aged 11-17), who have suffered any unwanted sexual experience, regardless of when the incident happened, if you have reported to the police, or other characteristics such as gender or sexuality.
+They specialise in looking after young people, living on the Isle of Wight (under the age of 18), who have suffered any unwanted sexual experience, regardless of when the incident happened, if you have reported to the police, or other characteristics such as gender or sexuality.
 They are there to assist you in the weeks and months after you were raped or sexually assaulted.
 They provide emotional and practical support and liaise between the police, courts and other agencies.

 - They will listen to what’s going on for you and clarify what your needs are.
 They will take time to speak with you, not judge you and will treat you with respect.
 They provide impartial information to you and help you make informed decisions about your next steps and about all the options available.
 They will be understanding of the effects that your assault will have had on you and will know how to support you sensitively.